 I am moving in ways I have never moved before.
 Not only have my movements of balance, turning, and focus improved, but the quality of my movement is different.
 Dr. Wildman is an incredibly perceptive and intuitive support for your own self-discovery.
 He knows what you need before you know what you need.

-His knowledge of the body in motion, of people’s issues and resistances and how they manifest in the body, and of Moshe Feldenkrais’ method are so informed and thorough that his work is beyond compare.
+His knowledge of the body in motion, of people’s issues and resistances and how they manifest in the body, and of Moshe Feldenkrais’ work are so informed and thorough that his work is beyond compare.

 Neuroplasticity and Learning: Further Adventures in the Jungle of the Brain